ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 Learning how wallets and transactions work on TON before beginning smart contracts development is essential.
 This knowledge will help developers understand the interaction between wallets, messages, and smart contracts to implement specific development tasks.

 :::tip
-Before starting this tutorial, we recommend reviewing the [Types of Wallet Contracts](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) article.
+Before starting this tutorial, we recommend reviewing the [Wallet contracts](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) article.
 :::

 This section will teach us to create operations without using pre-configured functions to understand development workflows.
 The references chapter contains all the necessary references for analyzing this tutorial.